Sermon delivered on Epiphany 2A, Sunday, January 15, 2017, at St. Augustine’s Anglican Church, Westerville, OH.

-If you would like to hear the audio podcast of this sermon, usually somewhat different from the text below, click here.
+If you prefer to listen to the audio podcast of today’s sermon, usually somewhat different from the text below, click here.

 Lectionary texts: Isaiah 49.1-7; Psalm 40.1-11; 1 Corinthians 1.1-9; John 1.29-42.